Robust certification of quantum instruments through a sequential communication game: Conclusions

 \section{Conclusions}

-Certification of quantum instruments \cite{eisert2020quantum} is a crucial ingredient of communication protocols relevant to quantum technology.
-Since noise is ubiquitous in most practical applications, the enhancement of robustness is an essential goal in such tasks.
-In the present work, we have proposed a new communication game extending the standard random access code paradigm to the sequential framework \cite{silva_SequentialBell_15, mal_SequentialBell_16, mal_sequentialSteering_18, mal_sequentialEntaglement_18, das2019facets, Akshata_19, Asmita_19, brown2020arbitrarily, cheng2021limitations, mal_SequentialCGLMP_24, munshi2025device, datta2018sharing, maity2020detection, gupta2021genuine}, involving one sender and two receivers with restricted communication allowed between the latter parties.
-Our protocol is based on sequential measurements in the prepare-transform-measure scenario, which has received much attention in recent times \cite{Tavakoli_STPM18, Mironowicz_SDIM19, Maity_st_21, das2022robust,Mohan_STI19, Miklin_SDIM20, debarshi_seq_RAC24}.
-Through our proposed communication game, we can certify the sender's state preparation and the measurement devices of the two sequential receivers.
+Certification schemes for various quantum components is essential in the context of present-day quantum science and technology, as malicious providers of devices may be a threat to the security and proper functioning of quantum protocols.
+For certification of quantum states and measurements, there are several schemes in the literature. for example, device-independent self-testing \cite{POPESCU1992411, self-testing_MY_04, Bancal_ST_15, chen_st_16, kaniewski_st_17, Supic2020selftestingof, mal_quantboundary_23}, semi device-independent certification \cite{vsupic2016self, bowles2014one, quintino2015inequivalence, wollmann2016observation, goswami2018one, bian2020experimental} and device dependent protocols \cite{Horodecki_RMP09, GUHNE2009}.
+It is to be noted that there exist quantum components other than states and measurements which are not certified by the standard above mentioned certification schemes.
+Recently, sequential extension of the standard protocols has been proposed which can be employed to self-test quantum instruments \cite{Mohan_STI19}, non-projective \cite{Tavakoli_STM20} and unsharp measurements \cite{Miklin_SDIM20} in a semi-device-independent manner going beyond the standard settings of certification of quantum states and measurements.

-It may be worth reemphasizing that quantum random access codes are fundamental communication tasks, which can exhibit quantum advantage even for the simplest quantum system—a qubit.
+It may be worth reemphasizing that quantum random access codes are fundamental communication tasks, which can exhibit quantum advantage even for the simplest quantum system — for a qubit.
 Such advantage is one of the central issues in quantum information science, facilitating many quantum information processing tasks \cite{Pawlowski_SDI11,Brunner_DW13, Tavakoli_CEPM21, Wehner_DW08,Li_SDRNG11, Li_SDRNG12,qBridge_exp_14,saha_incompatible_23}, and is successful in addressing certain fundamental questions as well \cite{spekkens_pc_09, Pawlowski_IC_09, bera_QRAC_22, Mal_FURPC_21, gupta2023quantum}.
 Non-trivial extensions of the standard QRAC enable self-testing of quantum instruments and non-projective measurements in the presence of noise in realistic experimental scenarios \cite{foletto_ExpSQRAC_20, anwer_expSQRAC_20, xiao_expSQRAC_21,Tavakoli_STM20}.
-Here we have proposed a novel three-party communication game based on $2\rightarrow 1$ QRAC, which involves collaboration among the receivers, and is hence, fundamentally different from the earlier extensions.